Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Background

-where $c_j$, and $c_j^\dagger$ are $n$ dimensional vectors of fermionic annihilation, and creation operators respectively, with $n$ denoting the number of orbital degrees of freedom.
-The partition function $Z=\Tr(\e^{-G})$ enforces the normalization $\Tr(\rho)=1$.
-The mixed Gaussian state may be a steady state solution of Lindblad evolution with jump operators that are linear in the fermionic annhiliation or creation operators.
-For an equilibrium state, $G=\beta H$, where $\beta$ is the inverse temperature, and $H$ is the many body Hamiltonian.
+where $c_i$ and $c_i^\dagger$ are fermionic annihilation and creation operators, and $G$ is the corresponding single-particle Hermitian matrix.
+The partition function $Z=\Tr(\e^{-\hat{G}})$ enforces the normalization $\Tr(\rho)=1$, where \(\Tr\) denotes the trace over the many-body Fock space.
+In this work we focus on thermal states, for which \(\hat G=\beta \hat H\), and

+At the single-particle level this implies $G=\beta H$, where \(H\) is the single-particle matrix representation of \(\hat H\), and $\beta$ is the inverse of temperature times Boltzmann's constant.
 The Hermitian matrix $G$, referred to as the effective Hamiltonian, determines both the occupations and the purity of the state through its eigenvalues~\cite{Bardyn2013}.
 If the spectrum of $G$ is gapped around zero, all modes are either predominantly occupied or predominantly empty, and the state is adiabatically connected to a pure state.
 In this case, the topology is fully determined by that corresponding pure state.

 The topological classification depends on the structure of this occupied subspace: the eigenstates of $G$ below the purity gap form an occupied subspace, analogous to the occupied band that defines the ground state of a free-fermion Hamiltonian~\cite{Bardyn2013, Altland2021}.
 Each eigenvalue $\epsilon_\gamma$ of $G$ defines a fermionic mode with thermal occupation $p_\gamma = [\e^{\epsilon_\gamma}+1]^{-1}$.
 The mixedness of mode $\gamma$ is quantified by the purity $\eta_\gamma \equiv 1 - 2 p_\gamma$, for which $|\eta_\gamma|=1$ for a pure mode and $|\eta_\gamma|=0$ for a maximally mixed mode.
 The purity gap refers to a nonzero gap around $\eta_\gamma=0$.
 Using $p_\gamma = [\e^{\epsilon_\gamma}+1]^{-1}$, leads to the relation